Beth Mead: 2022–23: Acclaim and injury

-2023: Squad return
+2023–25: Return to the squad and Euro 2025

-Mead was selected again for England in November 2023 and made her return on 1 December, during the match against the Netherlands in the UEFA Women's Nations League group stages.
-Coming on at half time when the team were down 2–0, she was a big part in their eventual win of 3–2, with Tom Hamilton of ESPN noting that "[Mead's] presence on the right wing saw her help England rebalance midfield having been outnumbered and out-passed in the first half".
+In November 2023, Mead was selected for England for the first time since her injury and made her return on 1 December in the UEFA Women's Nations League group stages.
+Coming on at half time when the team were down by two goals, ESPN considered Mead a big part in the Lionesses eventual 3–2 win.

 In February 2025, after originally being selected for England's upcoming Nations League matches, Mead withdrew due to sustaining an injury, and was replaced by Chloe Kelly.
 Mead returned to the squad in March 2025, ahead of their Nations League matches against Belgium.

-On 6 June, Mead was named in the squad for UEFA Euro 2025.
-She scored a goal in the 6–1 victory against Wales in the group stage.
-On 27 July 2025, Mead came on as a substitute in the tournament's final, having her shot saved by Cata Coll in the penalty shootout after retaking her kick, as England defeated Spain 1–1 (3–1 on penalties).
+On 5 June 2025, Mead was named in the squad for the Euro 2025 in Switzerland.
+She scored a goal in the Lionesses' 6–1 group stage victory over Wales.
+On 27 July 2025, Mead came on as a substitute in the tournament's final; her shot in the penalty shootout was saved by Cata Coll after Mead had to retake her kick.
+England defeated Spain 1–1 (3–1 on penalties) to retain their European title.